dvalentina/protected-dashboard/README.md

 ## Tests

-This application has its tests in:
+This application has its tests following directory:
 ```
-frontend/src/tests
+src/tests
 ```
-To start tests, run this command inside frontend directory:
+To start tests, run this command:
 ```
 npm run test
 ```